 As of 2 April 2015, the securities purchased under the public sector purchase programme (PSPP) are made available for securities lending in a decentralized manner by a number of Eurosystem central banks.
 The aim of the PSPP securities lending is to maintain bond and repo market liquidity by supporting market making for the securities, which the Eurosystem purchases under PSPP, without unduly curtailing normal repo market activity.
 Since the implementation of the temporary pandemic emergency purchase programme (PEPP) on 26 March 2020, securities purchased under PEPP are also available for lending.

 More information regarding PSPP securities lending is available on the ECB's website:

 The Bank of Slovenia's securities lending

-Bonds purchased by the Bank of Slovenia under PSPP are available for lending via two separate channels, i.e. via the agent Deutsche Bank AG and via the Euroclear Bank SA/NV's Securities Lending and Borrowing Programme.
+Bonds purchased by the Bank of Slovenia under PSPP and PEPP are available for lending via two separate channels, i.e. via the agent Deutsche Bank AG and via the Euroclear Bank SA/NV's Securities Lending and Borrowing Programme.